 Mt Tambora Trek

 A trip to Mt Tambora takes you through Sumbawa, a lesser-known island of Indonesia.
-Its unusual savannah terrain is dotted with herds of cows and water buffalo bathing in muddy water pools.
+Its unusual savannah terrain is dotted with herds of cows and water buffalos bathing in muddy water pools.
 Nestled in the southwest of the island, Mt Tambora emerges like a phoenix.
 As the sun rises over Mt Tambora, it exposes the vast caldera that in 1816 was the epicentre of global climate change.
 The eruption of the Tambora volcano made that year 'the year without summer' all around the world.
 Peeking down the green sloping grooves reveals Earth like you've never seen her before - living and breathing.

 The closest airport to Mt Tambora is Bima, the capital of Sumbawa.
 Please try to arrive before 2pm, so that you can make it to the guesthouse before sundown.
 Your guide will arrange your transport from the airport (or at your chosen location in Bima) to Rik's guesthouse, where you will spend the night before the trek.
 From the airport, the journey by car from Bima to Pancasila (the closest town to the base of Tambora) is about 3-4 hours.
 From Pancasila the guide will arrange for a motorcycle to take you to Rik's guesthouse, about 30 minutes away.